geoarrow/geoarrow/metadata.md

 -   spatial properties of each geometry column
 -   name of the primary geometry column

+## Schema stability

+This is the first major draft of this metadata schema.
+It is intended to help test implementation details and gather feedback from the community.
+As such, this version does not make any stability promises that will be upheld in future versions.
+We encourage you to offer feedback on this schema and implement tests using it.
+We do not encourage you to use this version of the schema or associated implementations in production settings until future versions of this schema.

+## Metadata structure

-Metadata is to be stored as a JSON-encoded UTF-8 string under the "geo" key within the top-level metadata object of the in-memory or file format.
+Metadata is to be stored as a JSON-encoded UTF-8 string under the "geo" key within the top-level metadata object of the in-memory Arrow schema or file format.

 For clarity, the following shows the unencoded JSON structure: